Yerolopolo/yerolopolo/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻  I’m currently working on FiveM script development.
+- 👨🏽‍💻  I’m currently working on my own website and yeroChat.
 - 💬  Ask me about anything, I am happy to help.
 - 📫  My discord is: Yero#0001.